ubisemper/Simple-neural-network/README.md

 The code might not be the most beautiful code, but hey i'm a beginner.
 However, this code is written fairly simple, so every one that has a bit of a background in mathematics and programming should be able to understand this code.

 So please play with it and give tips and comments.
+And contact me!!

 Greetings,